Who to Call for Septic Problems: Plumbers or Septic Service Providers?

 Geo Icon

 Do you know who to call for septic tank maintenance?
-Aside from already having vetted a reputable septic service company, it also helps to know a plumber in case the issues stem from the pipes within your home, instead.
+Aside from already having vetted a reputable septic service company, it also helps to know a plumber in case the issues stem from the pipes within your home instead.
 Keep reading to learn why you’ll need both contractors’ numbers saved in your phone in case of backups, clogs, or other signs of septic trouble.

 If a blockage develops in your septic tank, drain field, or other part of the system outside your home, a local septic service professional is the better choice for clearing and repairing the problem.

-A plumber can tackle problems in your pipes that lead into your septic tank, like servicing or replacing your main sewer line or even clogs in smaller drain lines in your home, like those under your toilets and leading from your sinks and tubs.
+However, a plumber can tackle problems in your pipes that lead into your septic tank, like servicing or replacing your main sewer line or even clogs in smaller drain lines in your home, like those under your toilets and leading from your sinks and tubs.
 Some plumbers do work on septic tanks, but they often need special certification to do so.

-Know When to Call a Septic Service Pro vs. a Plumber
+When to Call a Septic Service Pro

 What Sounds Are the Pipes Making?